A Linear-Time Branching-Time Spectrum for Behavioral Specification Theories: Specification Theories for Branching Equivalences

 \begin{remark} There is a setting of \emph{generalized simulation games}, based on Stirling's bisimulation games~\cite{DBLP:conf/banff/Stirling95}, which generalizes the above constructions and gives them a natural context.
-We have developed these in a quantitative setting in~\cite{DBLP:journals/tcs/FahrenbergL14}, and we provide an exposition of the approach in~\cite{DBLP:journals/corr/FahrenbergL16}.
-Generalized simulation games can be lifted to games on DMTS which can be used to define the relations of Def.~\ref{de:bkswitch-dmts}, see again~\cite{DBLP:journals/corr/FahrenbergL16}. \end{remark}
+We have developed these in a quantitative setting in~\cite{DBLP:journals/tcs/FahrenbergL14}, and we provide an exposition of the approach in Section~\ref{se:simgame}.
+Generalized simulation games can be lifted to games on DMTS which can be used to define the relations of Definition~\ref{de:bkswitch-dmts}, see Section~\ref{se:spec-games}. \end{remark}